servertastic/servertastic-api/api2.md

 	</response>

 ###`review`
 The review call shows the status and all information that is currently available for an order.
-The call interrogates the Servertastic database that is updated every five minutes.
+The call interrogates the Servertastic database that is synced with our providers every five minutes.
 This may mean that the information presented could be up to five minutes old.

 ####SSL Orders

-**`review` order request**

-`https://api.servertastic.com/ssl/order/review?api_key=[Reseller API key]&reseller_order_id=[Reseller Order ID]`

-**Using `order_token`**

 `https://api.servertastic.com/ssl/order/review?order_token=[current order_token]`